30 Different Types of Beetles in Texas

 They are commonly seen in gardens and flower beds around the state, where they help keep pests under control.

-The Ashy Gray Lady Beetle can be seen from late spring to early fall in Texas.
-During this time, they mate and lay eggs, which then hatch into larvae.
+The Ashy Gray Lady Beetle can be seen in Texas from late spring to early fall.
+During this time, they mate and lay eggs, hatching into larvae.

-These larvae then feed and develop into adults over the course of the summer months.
+These larvae then feed and develop into adults over the summer months.

 In addition to their beneficial role in controlling pest populations, these beetles also serve as an important food source for birds and other wildlife.
 For this reason, they are considered a valuable part of the Texas ecosystem.